rafafrdz/criteria4s/README.md

 # Criteria4s

-Criteria4s is a simple domain-specific language (dsl) to define criteria expressions for any datastores by using of Scala type class mechanisms in a type-safe way.
-It presents to be agnostic to any datastore and it is extensible to support any kind of datastores.
+Criteria4s is a simple domain-specific language (DSL) to define criteria and predicate expressions for any data stores by using Scala type class mechanisms in a type-safe way.
+It pretends to be agnostic to any data store, and it is extensible to support any kind of data stores.

 ## Formal Definition of the Expressions